ankiit-aman4/Gita-Vani-App/README.md

 # Gita Vani – Bhagavad Gita AI Guide

 ## Overview
 Gita Vani is a devotional mobile application designed to be a companion for users seeking guidance from the Bhagavad Gita.
 The app features an AI Krishna persona for interactive chats, daily shlokas, chapter studies, a spiritual journal, and trivia quizzes.
 The tone of the app is warm, traditional, and devotional, aiming to provide users with spiritual insights and wisdom.
+Offers 6 different languages (English, Hindi, Sanskrit, Kannada, Tamil & Telugu)

 ## Features
 - **Daily Shloka**: Users can read and reflect on a daily shloka, complete with translations and meanings in English and Hindi.
-- **Gita Chat**: Engage in conversations with an AI Krishna persona, receiving answers to spiritual questions with references to the Gita.
 - **Chapter Study**: Explore all 18 chapters of the Bhagavad Gita, with detailed descriptions and key teachings.
 - **Spiritual Journal**: Track spiritual progress, moods, and reflections through journal entries.
 - **Trivia Quiz**: Test knowledge of the Bhagavad Gita with trivia questions across different difficulty levels.